 Making The Slime

 Once all the surprises were open it was time to get on with the fun part, the slime making.
 Following the instructions we removed the dummies from the critters mouths, taking care to tilt them back so none of the slime powder was lost.

 Next, the kids put the soda cans in a cup of water and pulled back the plunger to fill it will water, they did need some help with this as the plunger was a little stiff.
 They fed the water to their critters, replacing the dummies when they had done and shaking the critter up and down for about one minute.

 When they finished shaking it was time to see if the critters would poop or spit up, both our critters had hearts on their bottoms which according to the instruction leaflet meant they should poop but this didn’t happen.
 Both critters spit up instead.

 Once the slime was in the bowls we left it for the suggested time of twenty minutes but found it was still too wet.
 After forty minutes the slime was formed but was very sticky and there wasn’t a great amount of it.
 I’m not sure what went wrong but the consistency just wasn’t right, it was more like putty than slime.
 It didn’t stretch and when we tried to add the unicorn magic it clumped up, the kids were getting impatient by this point so I improvised.
 Luckily we had some tubs of slime on hand so all was not lost.
-The kids added the remainder of the unicorn shimmer and sparkles to that instead and still had a good time playing with it.
-Watching some videos on YouTube afterwards I saw that if you put the slime back in some water it could be salvaged, perhaps it was just our technique.
+The kids added the remainder of the unicorn shimmer and sparkle to that instead and still had a good time playing with it.
+Watching some videos on YouTube afterward I saw that if you put the slime back in some water it could be salvaged, perhaps it was just our technique.

 Even though our slime making didn’t go to plan the kids still enjoyed the surprise and mystery element of the Sparkly Critters.
 They love their critters which are super adorable and sweet.